Circadian Optics Review

 How to Use Circadian Optics Lights: Instructions and Directions

-After that, you can increase the brightness as you are comfortable and the duration up to the 30-60 minutes that they recommend.
+After that, you can increase the brightness as you are comfortable and the duration up to the 30-60 minutes they recommend.

 It is also recommended that you use the light consistently at the same time every day, usually in the morning.